 - Pyrrhic Victory: For the Afghans.
 Yes they had held on to their independence.
 But, well just see current day headlines to see what was the price.
 Pakistan had orchestrated the defeat of a superpower, but, at the costs of having millions of refugees coming into the country, heavy radicalization in parts of society, economic slowdown which was not reversed until...2000, just before the sequel.

 - Pakistanis with Panters: Pakistani Special Forces trained most of the rebels and fought in many battles.
 In the early years any successes the Mujahideen had were usually when there was a large cadre of Pakistani "advisers" with them.
 The Soviet attacks inside Pakistan led to the Pakistan Air Force being used to defend its airspace and for the most part the Soviets were roughly treated.

 - Shocking Defeat Legacy: Afghanistan still is at war and has seen its society destroyed and two generations and counting have suffered the privations of war.
-The Soviet Union's collapse was precipitated by this war, it emptied the already bare treasury, the citizens of the non-Russian Republics had disproportionate casualties and that caused resentment note which contributed to secessionist tendencies.
+The Soviet Union's collapse was actually not precipitated by this war; Gorbachev deciding to try to sober up the USSR did by cutting the government revenues drastically.
+The citizens of the non-Russian Republics had disproportionate casualties and that caused resentment note which contributed to secessionist tendencies.
 In particular, many Soviet Muslims, who provided disproportionate number of troops who served in Afghanistan (in the hope of offending Afghans less) were themselves radicalized and became involved in unrest within Russia itself.
 For example, many Chechen rebels, including their first leader, Dzhokhar Dudayev, were veterans of the Afghan War.